mjamore/carlieamoreddc/README.md

     ```

 ## Workflow for Developing/Deploying/Testing the Netlify Serverless Function:
-In order to send emails to Carlie when the user submits the contact form on the website, this application contains a serverless function that is deployed through Netlify, located in `netlify/functions/sendContactFormEmail.js`.
+In order to send emails to Carlie when the user submits the contact form or the new testimonial form on the website, this application contains two serverless function that are deployed through Netlify and located in the `netlify/functions/` directory - `sendContactFormEmail.js` and `sendNewTestimonialEmail.js`.

 1. Make sure you have a .env file setup at the root of this project that contains an entry for `MAILGUN_API_KEY` and `EMAIL_T0_ADDRESS`.
 The MAILGUN_API_KEY value can be retrieved from https://app.mailgun.com/app/account/security/api_keys.